MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Unresolved questions

-- Can we use the transition frontier and transaction pool as a cache layer to reduce the number of queries that hit the database?
-(I've thought about this deeply and have made a design solution extending the solution discussed in this RFC.
-I have not written out the full details of this solution.)
 - How can we extend this design so that a client has multiple devices (i.e. Desktop application, mobile, etc...).
-- There is a possibility for inconsistent queries for `snarked` and reach root.
-  Maybe we can have a notification telling us about that and then there would be a service that recomputes the status of these queries.

 # Appendix